 CIMS utilizes U.S. Bureau of the Census data; however, slight variations may arise.
 While other data sources or mapping systems may produce differing results than CIMS, the CDFI Fund and the IRS will guarantee as being eligible only those qualifying areas identified in CIMS.
 The CDFI Fund will not preapprove any tracts as eligible that are not already identified as eligible in CIMS.
-CDEs that wish to make investments in such census tracts do so at their own risk and are advised to maintain relevant reports and maps, as necessary, to demonstrate to the CDFI Fund and/or to the IRS that a census tract was in fact eligible at the time of investment.
+CDEs that make investments in census tracts deemed ineligible in CIMS do so at their own risk of recapture.

-62. CIMS indicated that an address is not valid.
+63. CIMS indicated that an address is not valid.
 How do I geocode an address that CIMS cannot validate?